2018 tobacco-free grants for minority-serving institutions, community and women’s colleges

 Virtually all smokers — 99 percent — start smoking before turning 26 years old.
 That’s why over the past three years, Truth Initiative® has awarded funding to 135 historically black colleges and universities and community colleges to advocate for, adopt and implement a 100 percent smoke- or tobacco-free policy.
-These institutions have joined the growing movement of smoke-free colleges, which multiplied in number from 446 in 2010 to over 1,900 in 2017.
+These institutions have joined the growing number of smoke-free colleges, which multiplied from 446 in 2010 to at least 2,106 in 2018.

 To keep the momentum going, Truth Initiative is accepting applications for its Tobacco-Free College Program, which now offers grants of up to $20,000 to women’s colleges, minority-serving academic institutions and community colleges to adopt a 100 percent tobacco-free college policy.

 Here’s how to apply:

 - Download and read the grant guidelines and application information, including a project work plan template and sample budget and instructions.